Automation Testing Trends Shaping 2025

 By 2025, surveys have shown that 70% of newly developed applications will use low-code or no-code technology, up from less than 25% in 2020.

-Because of this, testing needs will grow exponentially as the adoption of low-code/no-code app development spikes across companies.
+As a result, testing needs will grow exponentially as the adoption of low-code/no-code app development increases across companies.
 Demand will surge for optimized, automated testing solutions tailored for low-code platforms.

-Low-code/no-code application development platforms enable faster delivery of apps with minimal hand-coding.
+Low-code/no-code application development platforms enable the faster delivery of apps with minimal manual coding.
 As more companies adopt these to empower business users and accelerate digital initiatives, testing needs grow exponentially.

 Key aspects to testing low-code apps:

-- E2E Testing: Low-code apps often support web, mobile, and other channels that require automated testing across surfaces.
+• E2E Testing: Low-code apps often support multiple channels, including web, mobile, and others, that require automated testing across various surfaces.

-- Enabling Non-Technical Users: Allowing business teams owning low-code apps to execute tests without deep technical expertise is crucial for adoption.
+• Enabling Non-Technical Users: Allowing business teams that own low-code apps to execute tests without requiring deep technical expertise is crucial for adoption.

 Follow the money in 2023 (key trend indicator):